nICEnnnnnnnLee/VideoSnipper/README.md

 * Since some page just display Preview Pics instead of Videos, you may need play the video first to let the javascript load the video source.(As Step 2.in **How to Use** mentioned)
 * The Addon only catches **Single** video in one page, just get in the more detailed page if videos included.
+* Try some other User Agents of PC, Android or iOS, things may go diffrent for Mobile and PC.
+Bilibili.com, for example.

 ## Pros & Cons
 * Pros